The city of Millbrook, Alabama sits 9 miles northwest of state capital Montgomery.

 It’s a wonderful area for birding, with the possibility of seeing Northern Parulas, Eastern Bluebirds and Great Blue or Green Herons.

-It’s advisable to bring a picnic, binoculars and some walking shoes, because you may be here a while.
+I had a great day at the park, so bring a picnic, binoculars and some walking shoes, because you may be here a while.

 11. Fort Toulouse-Jackson Park